Group Testing: An Information Theory Perspective: Applications of group testing

 \subsection{Biology}

-As group testing was devised with a biological application in mind, it is no surprise that it has found many more uses in this field, as summarised, for example, in \cite{balding,chen10, du-hwang2}.
-We list some examples here:
+With medicine and biology being closely related, it is no surprise that group testing has found many uses in biology in addition to medical testing, as summarized, for example, in \cite{balding,chen10, du-hwang2}.
+We list some examples as follows:

 \paragraph{DNA testing}